Skip to content

 When transferring your build to us, please include the necessary libraries along with your game.
 Please either specify the rpath with the location of these libraries, or ship a launch shell script that will point the binary to the location of these libraries (using the LD_LIBRARY_PATH variable).

-To ensure everything is working correctly, we recommend testing your game on a freshly installed Ubuntu 16.04 or 18.04 system — this will confirm if your game runs without installing anything user-side and without having the non-standard libraries present on users’ systems.
+To ensure everything is working correctly, we recommend testing your game on a freshly installed Ubuntu 22.04 LTS, 20.04 LTS or 18.04 system — this will confirm if your game runs without installing anything user-side and without having the non-standard libraries present on users’ systems.
 Additionally, Valve’s Steam client includes its own set of libraries (known as Steam runtime), which provides the user with the required libraries for their games.
 Therefore, It is vital that you test on a cleanly installed Linux machine to ensure that your game includes the required dependencies across all distribution platforms.

 Wwise Sound Plugin Issue